AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

   - An HT core has two register files (and other necessary components) and two instruction decode units, and a single backend and L1 cache for execution.
     - Recall that each thread need to have its own PC, SP, and registers
   - uses fewer transistors can a dual core CPU

+### Multicore CPUs

+- `core`: each core can be serial, pipeline, hyperthread design, etc.
+- Separate L1 caches, shared L2 cache

+### Symmetric vs Asymmetric Multiprocessing

+- How the CPU cores are treated
+  - Symmetric: all cores are equal
+  - Asymmetric Multiprocessing (AMP)
+    - Typically one "master" core runs the OS
+    - Other cores do workloads distributed by the master

+### Distributed Computing

+- Idea: use multiple standalone computers, e.g., cloud computing

+## Operating System Fundamentals

+### OS kernel

+#### Kernel Mode vs User Mode

+- Kernel mode: The privileged mode that the kernel (and its device drives) runs in
+- User mode softwares can only access low-level services through a kernel call
+- Protection rings: levels of privilege, e.g., kernel -> drivers -> trusted apps -> user apps

+#### Kernel Mode Privileges

+- Access to all machine languages defined by the CPU's ISA
+  - x86: `wrmsr` write to model-specific register, `cli` clear interrupt flag (i.e., disable interrupts)

+### Interrupts

+- Interrupt: a signal to the CPU to notify some low-level event
+  - E.g., key press, a signal from peripheral device, the expiration of a timer, etc.
+- Every event raises an interrupt request (IRQ)
+- If the OS wishes to respond, it will pauses the current stream and calls a interrupt service routine (ISR) function
+- Hardware interrupts: triggered by external devices
+  - requested by placing a non-zero voltage on one of the CPU's pins
+  - they may be raised by devices such as keyboard, mouse, or a periodic timer circuit
+  - They can happen even when the CPU is in the middle of executing an instruction, so there may be delay to handle the request
+- Software interrupts: triggered by software
+  - can be triggered explicitly by executing an "interrupt" instruction
+  - can also be triggered in response to an error detected by the CPU, which is what we call a "trap" or "exception"
+  - often leads to core dump, or a breakpoint hit if a debugger is attached

+### Kernel Calls

+- User software issues a kernel call (system call) to perform a privileged operation
+  - e.g., map a physical page into virtual memory (`mmap`), access a raw network socket (`socket`)
+  - The call is accomplished by placing the arguments in a specific place, then triggering a software interrupt
+  - The low-level details are wrapped by kernel API functions, which are actually called by the user program

+### Preemptive Multitasking

+- cooperative multitasking: each program occupies a certian period, called a `time slice`, and yield the CPU
+  - formally, `time division multiplexing (TDM)` or `temporal multitasking (TMT)`
+  - problem: what if a program fails to yield the CPU?
+- preemptive multitasking:
+  - programs still share the CPU by time-slicing, but OS controls the scheduling
+  - `quantum`: the time slice, by default 100ms on Linux

+### Processes

+- Process: a program in execution
+  - i.e., the OS's way of managing a running instance of a program

+#### Anatomy of a Process

+- A process consists of:
+  - pid
+  - a set of permissions
+  - a reference to the parent process
+  - a virtual memory space
+  - the values of environment variables
+  - a set of open file handles
+  - the current working directory
+  - resources for managing synchronization and communication with other processes
+    - message queues, pipes, semaphores
+  - one or more threads
+- `thread`: a running instance of a single stream of maching language instructions
+  - **fundamental unit** of program execution
+  - where as a process merely provides an environment for threads to run
+    - the virtual memory space
+    - a set of **resources** shared among threads

+#### Virtul Memory Map of a Process

+- protection
+  - kernel has a reserved kernel space, which can only accessed by code running in kernel mode
+- a process's `memory map` typically contains:
+  - the text, data and BSS sections read from the program's executable file
+  - a view of shared libraries, e.g., DLLs
+  - a call stack for each thread
+  - a heap
+  - (optional) pages shared with other processes
+  - a range of kernel space addresses, only accessible whenever a kernel call executes